KiandaBPM/docs/content/docs/platform/pages/chart.md

 2. Choose from the edit options:

-   - **Chart type** - choose from a) Pie chart b) Bar chart c) Line chart
+   - **Chart type** - choose from a) Pie chart b) Bar chart c) Line chart.

-   - **Labels field** - click into the field to drill down to the find what you want to use.
+   - **Labels field** - click into the field to drill down to find what you want to use.
 You can use **Common fields** such as Status and Created, commonly used in dashboards, and use **design fields** that are part of processes attached to forms, for example fields within the forms Training Request and Training Approval below.

      ![labelsfield](/images/labelsfield.png)

    - **Values field** - choose from a) Count b) Sum c) Average and click into the field itself to drill down to the fields you want, as with the **Labels field**.

-   - **Chart width** - use the arrow to choose a numeric value.

    - **Chart width** - use the arrow to choose a numeric value.